NiceTSY/nice-cypher-add-ons/Creation_Tool.md

 # Creation Tool

 <p align="justify">
-It make now possible to drag journal entry with specified tag on the character sheet, linking the journal to the corresponding Descriptor/Focus/Type (works with the additional sentence as well).
+It now makes possible to drag a journal entry with the specified tag on the character sheet, linking the journal to the corresponding Descriptor/Focus/Type (works with the additional sentence as well).
 This will also automatically add any tagged Abilities/Skills/Items from the journal on the actor.

 The tool does support journal renaming (you will still need to close and open again the sheet as it needs to be re-rendered).
-However, currently it does not support journal from compendium, they should always come from your world.
+However, currently, it does not support journals from compendiums, they should always come from your world.

-<i>Be carefull as the tool will always revert to default the sheet before adding linked journals content.</i>
+<i>Be careful as the tool will always revert to default the sheet before adding linked journals content.</i>
 </p>

 ## How To